KWAM

 KWAM (990 AM) is a commercial radio station in Memphis, Tennessee, featuring a conservative talk radio format known as "The Mighty 990".
-Owned by Todd Starnes via Starnes Media Group, LLC, the stations serves the Memphis metropolitan area.
-KWAM's studios are located in Memphis, while the transmitter is in Marion, Arkansas.
-KWAM was founded in 1947 in West Memphis, Arkansas, as KWEM, helping "break" artists such as Elvis Presley, B.B.
+Owned by Todd Starnes via Starnes Media Group, LLC, the station serves the Memphis metropolitan area, including parts of Tennessee, Arkansas and Mississippi.
+The station that today is KWAM helped "break" early R&B and rock and roll artists such as Elvis Presley, B.B.
 King, Johnny Cash, Ike Turner and Howlin' Wolf in the late 1940s and 1950s.

-By day, KWAM is powered at 10,000 watts.
-But because 990 AM is a Canadian clear channel frequency, KWAM must reduce power at night to only 450 watts to avoid interference.
-It uses a directional antenna at all times.
-Programming is also heard in Memphis and adjacent communities on low-power FM translator W300DE and is available online.
+KWAM's transmitter is located on Bridgeport Road near Interstate 55 in West Memphis, Arkansas.
+Programming is also heard in Memphis and adjacent communities on low-power translator W300DE and is available online.

 History

 Early years

-The owners of Little Rock-area radio station KXLR sought to build a statewide network of stations to carry Arkansas Razorbacks football, and they felt that the Memphis area would provide important coverage and exposure for the football program.
+The owners of Little Rock-area radio station KXLR sought to build a statewide network of stations to carry Arkansas Razorbacks football.
+They felt that the Memphis area would provide important coverage and exposure for the football program.
 On May 24, 1946, the West Memphis Broadcasting Company obtained a construction permit to build a new daytime-only station on 990 kHz in West Memphis, Arkansas.

-After delays, KWEM (990 AM) began operating on February 9, 1947, utilizing studios in the Merchants and Planters Bank Building.
+After delays, KWEM began operating on February 9, 1947.
+Its studios were in the Merchants and Planters Bank Building in West Memphis.
 The official opening was two weeks later on February 23.